k2controls/piRover01/sp1t/w02/index.md

 **Session 1**
 - Week 01 submitted?
 Issues?
   - What cool Pi projects did you find?
+  - Where you able to create a Zoom video?
+Did you share your screen?
+Cloud or local?
 - Build status?
 - Midpoint scrum video due.
 Be sure to review and answer the three scrum questions.
+See Week 1 for prompts.
 - Final scrum video due.
 Be sure to review and answer the three scrum questions.
 Lessons learned?
+See Week 1 for prompts.
 - [piRover Build](../../lessons/07/piRoverBuild.pdf){:target="_blank"}
 - [piRover Wiring](../../lessons/09/piRoverWiring.pdf){:target="_blank"}
 - Yahboom G1 Tank power distribution